-In celebration of our 10th Anniversary in spring 2021, Experiments in Opera will premiere Everything for Dawn, an epic new opera featuring ten 15-minute episodes, each written by a different librettist/composer combo.
-A marathon performance of daring ambition, Everything for Dawn, is the epitome of what Experiments in Opera stands for—fun, intimate storytelling, with a strong feeling of an artistic community at work.
+In celebration of our 10th Anniversary, Experiments in Opera will premiere Everything for Dawn, an epic new video opera series featuring ten 15-minute episodes, each written by a different librettist/composer combo.
+A web streaming series of daring ambition, Everything for Dawn, is the epitome of what Experiments in Opera stands for—fun, intimate storytelling, with a strong feeling of an artistic community at work.

 The team of writers in the EiO Writers’ Room who collaborated on the libretto for Everything for Dawn includes Jason Cady, Adrienne Danrich, Lauren D’Errico, Krista Knight, Jerry Lieblich, and Jerome A. Parker.